PathShalaa/Python-Intro/Course.md

 - Help - dir - cd - mkdir - rmdir - del - ping - ipconfig - systeminfo - Tasklist - Shutdown - ping - netstat - tracert -

 3.

+### Some changes in Python 3.0:

+1. Print is now a function
+2. Views and iterators instead of lists
+3. The rules for ordering comparisons have been simplified.
+4. There is only one integer type left, i.e. int. long is int as well.
+5. The division of two integers returns a float instead of an integer. "//" can be used to have the "old" behaviour.
+6. Text Vs. Data Instead Of Unicode Vs. 8-bit